note35/sinon/docs/Setup.rst

     $ cd sinon/
     $ python setup.py install

-3. With venv, since Sinon.PY is a library for unittest, It would be good if using virtualenv in development environment by following command below:
+3. With venv, since Sinon.PY is a library for unittest, It would be best if virtualenv is used in the development platform by following the command below:

 .. code-block:: shell